LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 [^npp-plugins]: [http://docs.notepad-plus-plus.org/index.php?title=Plugin_Central](http://docs.notepad-plus-plus.org/index.php?title=Plugin_Central)
 [^joe]: [http://joe-editor.sourceforge.net](http://joe-editor.sourceforge.net)
 [^pico]: [http://www.guckes.net/pico/](http://www.guckes.net/pico/)
-[^news]: A newsreader is a program for reading usenet posts.
-Imagine reddit, but in the 1980s.
+[^news]: A newsreader is a program for reading Usenet posts.
+Imagine Reddit, but in the 1980s.
 [^nerds]: Well, easy to use for people (sometimes known as 'humanitty') who were already used to using Unix terminal programs!
 [^esc]: In the '60s and '70s, \keys{\ctrl} cleared the top three bits of the ASCII code of whatever key you pressed.
 The ASCII code for \keys{\esc} is `0x1B` or `0b00011011` and the ASCII code for \keys{[} is `0x5b` or `0b01011011`.